 Section No. 4.
 A regular meeting of the Club shall be held on the Third Tuesday in September of each year, provided that if from any cause such meeting is not at that time held, it shall be held as soon thereafter as practicable.
-The President may call a meeting at any time upon his own motion, and he shall do so upon written request of any five members in good standing, and if he fails or refuses to do so, then five mem-bers in good standing can do so, through and by the Secretary.
+The President may call a meeting at any time upon his own motion, and he shall do so upon written request of any five members in good standing, and if he fails or refuses to do so, then five members in good standing can do so, through and by the Secretary.

 Section No. 5.
-The stockholders shall, at their regular meeting, select from among their own members five who shall consti-tute the Board of Directors, until the next annual meeting, in whose care, control and management all the properties and affairs of the Club shall be confided; subject only to such limitations as may be prescribed by the Club in its by-laws and rules and reguvacancy, which shall be done in the same manner and under the same rule and procedure as the election of the Directors at the annual meeting.
+The stockholders shall, at their regular meeting, select from among their own members five who shall constitute the Board of Directors, until the next annual meeting, in whose care, control and management all the properties and affairs of the Club shall be confided; subject only to such limitations as may be prescribed by the Club in its by-laws and rules and regulations.

 Section No. 6.
-In case of a vacancy in the Board of Directors, from any cause whatever, the President shall, immediately upon the occurring of the vacancy, call a meeting of the stockholders to fill the
+In case of a vacancy in the Board of Directors, from any cause whatever, the President shall, immediately upon the occurring of the vacancy, call a meeting of the stockholders to fill the vacancy, which shall be done in the same manner and under the same rule and procedure as the election of the Directors at the annual meeting.